 Cold start :Roku is faster, but overall once started up the Amazon Fire TV is slightly faster at launching programs and Apps.

 Cold start :The Roku is faster-running programs and Apps.

 Amazon Prime TV

-Overall reviews and feedback I have read is the Roku is a better remote with four quick-launch buttons for Netflix, Amazon, Blockbuster On Demand and M-Go and once voice command is loaded it works better than the Amazon Fire Stick
+Overall reviews and feedback is the Roku is a better remote with four quick-launch buttons for Netflix, Amazon, Blockbuster On Demand and M-Go and once voice command is loaded it works better than the Amazon Fire Stick.

 From feedback and reviews, the Amazon Fire Stick works better for games than the Roku.
 In the last year, Amazon has increased their game library to more than 200.
-If you are a serious gamer Amazon fire gaming edition offers a gaming version complete with game controller.
+If you are a serious gamer Amazon Fire TV Gaming Edition offers a gaming version complete with game controller.